umbraco/UmbracoDocs/10/umbraco-cms/fundamentals/data/defining-content/default-document-types.md

 {% hint style="warning" %}

-If you create 2 compositions that contain some common properties then it will not be possible to pick both compositions in a Document Type.
+If you create 2 compositions that contain some common properties it is only possible to pick one of the compositions in a Document Type.
 <figure><img src="../../../../../10/umbraco-cms/fundamentals/data/images/Composition-duplicates.PNG" alt=""><figcaption></figcaption></figure>

 {% endhint %}